 What else is there to say?
 Unlike many self-published books, this one is well written and edited.
 There’s probably a punctuation mistake or two in there somewhere, but you won’t be stumbling over them on every page, unlike many self-published technical books I’ve seen.

 Reading this book is good for your career, without being a huge investment of time or money.
-Mainframes aren’t going away, and knowing something about them, especially if you know something about network security, will open a lot of doors for you.
+Mainframes aren’t going away.
+Mainframes were supposed to be on their way out in 1987, but they’re still hanging around.
+Knowing something about them, especially if you know something about network security, will open a lot of doors for you.
 Every large company needs someone like that, and they’ll realize it as soon as they realize they’re talking to one.